MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 The general format of the string tag is [DeprecatedFeatureName]_EffectiveUntil[yyyymmdd].

+Policy options mapping:

-* "ExampleDeprecatedFeature_EffectiveUntil20080902" = Enable ExampleDeprecatedFeature API through 2008/09/02
+* ExampleDeprecatedFeature (ExampleDeprecatedFeature_EffectiveUntil20080902) = Enable ExampleDeprecatedFeature API through 2008/09/02

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes